-The Housing and Sustainable Communities Agency (Housing Agency), which is a (1)(b) non-commercial State body, set up under the Housing and Sustainable Communities Agency (Establishment) Order 2012.
+The Housing and Sustainable Communities Agency (Housing Agency), (1)(b) which is a non-commercial State body, set up under the Housing and Sustainable Communities Agency (Establishment) Order 2012.

-An instrument giving effect to a conveyance, transfer or lease of a house, building or land to a housing authority is not chargeable to stamp duty.
+An instrument giving effect to a conveyance, transfer or lease of a house, (2) building or land to a housing authority is not chargeable to Stamp Duty.

-Stamp duty payable on a conveyance, transfer or lease of a house, building or land by a housing authority is not to exceed $\in 100$.
+Stamp Duty payable on a conveyance, transfer or lease of a house, building or land by a housing authority is not to exceed €100.

-Section 106C Grangegorman Development Agency
+Section 106C Grangegorman Development Agency (1)

-This section exempts from stamp duty instruments which transfer property to the Agency in connection with its function.
+This section exempts from Stamp Duty instruments which transfer (1)(a) property to the Agency in connection with its function.